From the Supplement to the 120th Annual Meeting

-Location of Main Events: AHA and affiliated societies sessions will be held in the Washington State Convention Center, the Sheraton Seattle, and the Westin Seattle.
-The AHA headquarters office will be in the center's Room 202 and the Local Arrangements Committee/Press office will be in the center's Room 201.
-Both offices are on the second floor.
+Location of main events: AHA and affiliated societies sessions will be held in the Philadelphia Marriott Downtown, Loews Philadelphia, and Courtyard Philadelphia Downtown hotels.
+The AHA headquarters office will be in the Marriott's Registration 1 and the Local Arrangements Committee/Press office will be in the Marriott's Room 501.
+Both offices are on the hotel's fifth floor.

-Registration: Meeting registration desks will be located in the Sheraton's Grand Ballroom A and B on the hotel's second floor and will be open Thursday, January 6, 12:00–7:00 p.m.; Friday, January 7, 8:00 a.m.–6:00 p.m.; and Saturday, January 8, 8:30 a.m.–4:00 p.m.
-Registration will be $90 for members, $110 for nonmembers, $50 for student members and unemployed, $60 for student nonmembers, and $25 for precollegiate teachers.
-The registration area will have several workstations divided alphabetically.
-Individ-uals who have preregistered should go to preregistration booths in the ballroom to collect badges and other meeting material.
+Registration: Meeting registration desks will be located in the Marriott's Liberty Ballroom on the hotel's third level and will be open Thursday, January 5, from 12 p.m.–7 p.m.; Friday, January 6, from 8 a.m.–6 p.m.; and Saturday, January 7, from 8:30 a.m.–4 p.m.
+Member registration will be $90, nonmembers $110, students members and unemployed $50, student nonmembers $60, and precollegiate teachers $25.
+The registration area will be divided alphabetically into several workstations.
+Individuals who have preregistered should go to preregistration booths in the ballroom to collect badges and other meeting material.
 Exhibitors should go to desks marked "Exhibitors" to collect badges.
 Meeting participants can also pay AHA membership dues and purchase AHA publications at the "Membership" and "Publications" desks.
-Publications can be examined at the Association's booth (#100), located in the center's Ballroom 6A-C.
+Publications can be examined at the Association's booth 204, located in the Marriott's Franklin Hall.

 Refund Policy: Advance registrants who are unable to attend the convention may request a refund of their registration fee.
-A written request should be accompanied by a copy of the e-mailed confirmation sent by Robert Yates & Associates, the AHA's processing service.
+A copy of the e-mailed preregistration confirmation should accompany a written request.
 All refunds are subject to a $10 processing fee.
-No refunds will be issued for requests postmarked after December 17, 2004.
+No refunds will be issued for requests postmarked after December 23, 2005.

 The AHA will employ an electronic two-way messaging system to allow everyone registered for the annual meeting to communicate electronically with each other.
-The system will utilize easy-to-use terminals located in the Sheraton's Grand Ballroom A and B. The system replaces the traditional locator file and the various inconspicuous hard-to-use message boards.
+The system will utilize easy-to-use terminals located in the Marriott's Grand Ballroom Salon E. The system replaces the traditional locator file and the various inconspicuous hard-to-use message boards.
 The system will be the designated form of communication for those using the Job Register.
 Interviewers and interviewees can schedule and confirm interviews.
 AHA staff answering the phones at the meeting will be able to take messages for attendees and post them directly into the system.

 There will also be a few Internet terminals available for checking regular e-mail accounts.
 Persons who use the "Telnet" protocol to reach their university's servers are advised that some universities employ firewalls that prevent access from outside the university system.
 If you wish to be able to check your e-mail and avoid this problem, you may consider having your e-mail forwarded to one of the commonly available free e-mail services (such as Yahoo or Excite) that are accessible via a web browser.

-Tickets for meal events—except those sponsored by organizations that sell their own tickets—will be available from the meal ticket cashiers at the "Meal Ticket Cashier" desk in the Sheraton's Grand Ballroom A and B. All payments must be made in U.S. currency, by cash or traveler's check.
+Tickets for meal events—except those sponsored by organizations that sell their own tickets—will be available from the meal ticket cashiers at the "Meal Ticket Cashier" desk in the Marriott's Liberty Ballroom.
+All payments must be made in U.S. currency, by cash or traveler's check.
 Meal ticket cashiers will have a list of all luncheons and the CWH breakfast, and whether the sponsoring organizations will have tickets available for sale at the annual meeting.

-A limited number of tickets for the annual breakfast meeting of the AHA Committee on Women Historians will be available through the cashiers on a first come, first served basis.
-These tickets will be $27.
+A limited number of tickets for the annual Breakfast Meeting of the AHA Committee on Women Historians will be available through the cashiers on a first come, first served basis.
+These tickets will be $25.
 Breakfast tickets prepaid through the meeting preregistration form should also be picked up at the meal ticket cashier's window prior to the event Saturday morning.

 - Conference on Asian History